 Committed to the cities in which we serve, Sifton has a long history of community involvement.
 Sifton supports projects that preserve as well as enhance the environment, while enriching the lives of people living in those communities.

 Giving back to our communities is such an important part of who we are that Doris and Mowbray Sifton founded The Sifton Family Foundation in 1989.
-The foundation is a vehicle through which Sifton supports our communities and provides grants in the categories of families, youth and children, seniors and persons with disabilities, with a special interest in teen pregnancy.
+For over thirty years, the foundation has been a vehicle through which Sifton supports our communities and provides grants in the categories of families, youth and children, seniors and persons with disabilities.
 The foundation also matches donations made by our employees to various charities and causes important to them.

 - Gifted the Sifton Botanical Bog – deemed a significant biological preserve – to the Upper Thames River Conservation Authority and the people of London, in the early 1960s

-- Sifton employees, with matching funds from the Sifton Family Foundation, have raised over half a million dollars for the United Way over the past 10 years
+- Sifton employees, with matching funds from the Sifton Family Foundation, have raised over $1,000,000 for the United Way.

-- Supported the London Public Library with funding for the new downtown branch
+- Supported the London Public Library with funding for the Stoney Creek branch

 - Supported local health care with numerous donations to London hospitals